 The general advice is as much as possible and as much as you can afford.
 If you don’t have much money to spare each month, it is better to save even a little and it will still add up in the future.
 When you do have extra money to spare, for example from a pay rise or as a result of clearing debt, then it is a good idea to increase your regular pension contributions or even make a one-off addition to your pension pot.

 It’s also advisable to think about how much retirement income per year or month you would like to have when you retire.
-A number of sites can help you do this, such as the Government’s Get to know your pension website.

 The easiest way to start saving for retirement is to join your workplace pension scheme.
 You’ll benefit from your employer’s contribution, not to mention Government tax relief, plus you will be able to manage the investments your pension money is invested in – although you won’t get to decide which pension provider the plan is with (this is decided by your employer).
 At 30 it is likely that you will change jobs a few times before you retire, so remember that your workplace pension stays with you and always keep track of the different pensions you might accumulate over the course of your working life.